About the Quote File

 [Composers apparently include]: Hyden, Morphus,

-[Musical instruments of the orchestra apparently include]: harpoon, big horn, tripet, clearante, basun, obeo, coronet, pikalo, French hord, engluh horn, ukele, viblans, turmbome, trumped, chileo, bigger-than-cello, kettle bells, drump, obalo…
+[Musical instruments of the orchestra reportedly include]: harpoon, big horn, tripet, clearante, basun, obeo, coronet, pikalo, French hord, engluh horn, ukele, viblans, turmbome, trumped, chileo, bigger-than-cello, kettle bells, drump, obalo, alphabet keys, big clarinet, bambini, fog horn, basinet…

 The flute is played sparingly… [in Chopin’s Nocturne in E-flat Major, Op.
 9, No.2 for piano.]